vipulnaik/diet-exercise-health/events/2025/2025-03-21-pfizer-covid-vaccine-updated-booster-dose.md

 I did observe a few interesting symptoms of holistic fatigue.

-Around 7:54 PM, after getting up briefly to check on the rice being cooked, I noticed that when I went back to sit, I fell rather rapidly on my chair, as if I was tired of standing (though I did not feel so tired that I couldn't stand up more, but it does seem like my body was erring on the side of trying to conserve energy).
+Around 7:54 PM on the day of the vaccine, after getting up briefly to check on the rice being cooked, I noticed that when I went back to sit, I fell rather rapidly on my chair, as if I was tired of standing (though I did not feel so tired that I couldn't stand up more, but it does seem like my body was erring on the side of trying to conserve energy).
 I also noted that I generally had more of a sitting affinity through the day, with a bit less of a desire to get up.
 However, by around 11:30 PM, the situation had improved, and I had no trouble finishing up post-meal cleanup and cleaning the rice container once I did get up.

 The next morning, when I woke up, I felt a bit tired at a level comparable to what one might feel after returning from exercise --